warmist/scripts/docs/gui/launcher.rst

 have "mortal mode" enabled in the `gui/control-panel` preferences, any tools with the ``armok`` tag are filterd out as well.

-You can toggle this default filtering by hitting :kbd:`Alt`:kbd:`D` to switch into "Dev mode" at any time.
+You can toggle this default filtering by hitting :kbd:`Ctrl`:kbd:`D` to switch into "Dev mode" at any time.
 You can also adjust your command filters in the ``Tags`` filter list.